Send Contact Form Submissions to a Mailbox

 While it is possible to create a conversation using the Help Scout API, sending a form submission email is the more common approach.
 If you aren't comfortable building the contact form on your own (light programming required), we highly recommend one of these great services:

-You can circumvent forwarding delays by sending submissions directly to your Help Scout mailbox.
-Instead of emailing submissions to your mailbox address (email@example.com), send them to your unique mailbox forwarding alias.
-To find that alias, open the desired mailbox and head over to Settings → Connection Settings.
+You can circumvent forwarding delays by sending submissions directly to your Help Scout Mailbox Address if you do not need a copy saved at your email provider.
+Instead of emailing submissions to your connected email (firstname.lastname@example.org), send them directly to your Help Scout Mailbox Address.
 You'll see those contact form submissions pop-up in Help Scout almost immediately.